 - (1) Subcommittees are formed by the Chair of a standing Committee for a purpose directed at the time of its formation. - (2) A Subcommittee lasts at the pleasure of the Chair or until its work is completed. - (3) Subcommittee participants are ECOS members or their staff. - e.
 Ad Hoc Groups.
-The President and the Executive Committee may establish such ad hoc Committees or work groups as may be necessary to carry out the affairs of the association. - 3.
+The President and the Board may establish such ad hoc Committees or work groups as may be necessary to carry out the affairs of the association. - 3.
 Functions of Committees.
-The general area of responsibility for each standing Committee is indicated by the Committee's name, except for the Planning Committee, which shall be responsible for all EPA planning coordination, EPA budgeting coordination, the National Environmental Performance Partnership System, and other similar issues; and the Cross-Media Committee, which is primarily responsible for all non-regulatory issues, such as pollution prevention and other similar issues. - 4.
+The general area of responsibility for each standing Committee is indicated by the Committee's name.
+The Budget & Management Committee is responsible for all EPA planning and budgeting coordination, the National Environmental Performance Partnership System, state workforce, and other similar issues.
+The Cross-Media Committee is primarily responsible for certain non-regulatory and regulatory issues, including pollution prevention and chemical safety. - 4.
 Membership in Committees.
 While there is no limit to the number of Committees for which each ECOS member may volunteer, it should be understood that electing to be on a Committee implies a willingness to devote the necessary time to the Committee's work. - H. Incorporation.
 ECOS shall continue to be incorporated in Delaware as a non-profit business league under section 501(c)6 of the Internal Revenue Service code.